Michigan’s West Coast: Where innovation meets inspiration

 ‘Go West’ has long been the mantra of those looking to seek a prosperous future.
 That traditionally has meant the West Coast of the United States, but the same can be said about the future of business along Michigan’s ‘West Coast.’

 Michigan’s West Coast is home to both global companies and a host of growing industries, fueled by extraordinary creativity, innovation and a deep well of talent – from life sciences to smart manufacturing – complemented by thriving, business-friendly communities.
 Grand Rapids, for example, offers the third-best mid-size business climate in the nation, according to Business Facilities' 2021 Metro Rankings Report and made the Top 10 metro areas in the East North Central region of Site Selection's Sustainability Rankings.
 Kalamazoo, also ranked in the Top 10, was recognized as the No. 1 coolest city with the lowest cost of living in the country by PureWow.

-Helping to drive Michigan’s legendary manufacturing acumen and its commitment to, and support of businesses of all sizes in vibrant communities that offer an unmatched quality of life, the West Coast stands out as a place to grow a business.
+Helping to drive Michigan’s legendary manufacturing acumen and its commitment to supporting businesses of all sizes in vibrant communities that offer an unmatched quality of life, the West Coast stands out as a place to grow a business.